JetBrains/kotlin-web-site/docs/topics/native/native-improving-compilation-time.md

   [two build modes – debug and release](https://kotlinlang.org/docs/multiplatform-build-native-binaries.html#declare-binaries).
   Release is highly optimized, and this takes a lot of time: compilation of release binaries takes an order of magnitude more time than debug binaries.
 In a typical development cycle, all the optimizations might be unnecessary.
 So, if your development cycle uses a task with "Release" in its name, consider replacing it with "Debug".
+Similarly, instead of running `assembleXCFramework`, you can run `assembleXcfDebugXCFramework`, for example.
+  > Release binaries are built with `linkRelease*` Gradle tasks.
+You can check for their presence in the build log,
+  > or using a [Gradle build scan](https://docs.gradle.org/current/userguide/build_scans.html) by running Gradle
+  > with `--scan` flag.
+  >
+  {style="tip"}

 * **Don't disable the [Gradle daemon](https://docs.gradle.org/current/userguide/gradle_daemon.html)** without having a good reason to.
 [Kotlin/Native runs from the Gradle daemon](https://blog.jetbrains.com/kotlin/2020/03/kotlin-1-3-70-released/#kotlin-native)